Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

 The weighting in the loss function for the deterministic model and flow matching is determined by the climatological standard deviation.
-However, each of the six predicted variables is subject to distinct physical processes, leading to varying degrees of predictability; for example, the velocities are generally easier to predict than the thickness, which might be not captured by their climatological weighting \cite{cipolla_multitask_2018}.
+However, each of the six predicted variables is subject to distinct physical processes, leading to varying degrees of predictability, which might be not captured by their climatological weighting \cite{cipolla_multitask_2018}.

-We account for this in a data-dependent weighting by altering the Gaussian assumption of variational flow matching, Equation \eqref{eq:vdm_gaussian_assumption}, and making some covariances learnable.
+We account for this in a data-dependent weighting by altering the Gaussian assumption of variational flow matching,~Equation~\ref{eq:vdm_gaussian_assumption}, and making some covariances learnable.
 As a simplification and exploiting the mean-field approximation, we introduce a per-variable standard deviation that depends on the pseudo time, $\mathbf{s}(\tau)$, obtaining

 as variational distribution.
 The corresponding loss function for flow matching reads

 which has a similar formulation for diffusion models \cite{karras_analyzing_2023}.
 The squared standard deviation, $\big(\mathbf{s}(\tau)\big)^2$, converges to half of the expected per-variable mean-squared error of the velocity and adapts automatically to the predictability of different variables.